Documents are the CMS part of Pimcore and are the way to go for managing unstructured contents using pages, content snippets and navigations.

 - Because of the MVC architecture, there is a clear separation between your data, the functionality and the templates.

-- As the templates are written in Twig, there is a clear separation of logic (controllers) and design (view / template).
+- Although the templates are written in PHP, there is a clear separation as mentioned before.

 Create Your First Document